Piano Competition for Young Adult Pianists

 The winner will be invited to be the Piano Concerto soloist with the prestigious Eastbourne Symphony Orchestra and there is also a possible second recital opportunity.
 The organisers reserve the right to alter or withdraw these opportunities if necessary.

-CELEBRATED MALAYSIAN YOUNG PIANIST ADDS EASTBOURNE’S NORAH SANDE AWARD 2023 TO HIS LIST OF INTERNATIONAL ACHIEVEMENTS
+ADDS EASTBOURNE’S NORAH SANDE AWARD 2025 TO HIS LIST OF INTERNATIONAL ACHIEVEMENTS

-Sussex concertgoers will be able to enjoy Julian’s talents again when he will be the soloist at the Eastbourne Symphony Orchestra’s Autumn concert.
+Sussex concertgoers will be able to enjoy Radu’s talents again when he will be the soloist at the Eastbourne Symphony Orchestra’s Autumn concert on 19 October.
 This honour for the Norah Sande Award winner is in addition to a cheque for £2000.

 PIANO RECITALS